lazypuff/DMF_in_DRP/HiDRA/README.md

 pred_results_nd2: results of predictions on the test data, for the second different random shuffling "Null-Drug" setting.
 Naming system is the same as above.

 pred_results_nd3: results of predictions on the test data, for the third different random shuffling "Null-Drug" setting.
 Naming system is the same as above.

+#### analysis

+compact_results: contained the results for one experiment that combines results across all CV fold.
+The compact results can be retrieved by running the below code: "HiDRA_results_analysis.py".

+HiDRA_results_analysis.py: the python code to calculate the statistics shown in the paper.
+Please use it interactively.

 ## Example